OT-OSM/redis-setup/README.md

 - Standalone/Cluster Setup
 - Muti OS support i.e. RedHat and Debian
 - Multiple version support
+- Best Practices in terms of redis setup
+- Security

 ## Requirements

-No special requirement, only a privileged user is required.
+No special requirement, only a privileged user is required to access server.

 ## Role Variables